 He studied photography at Center for Creative Studies and did professional photography for over 30 years, including owning his own photography studio and being staff photographer for the Detroit Red Wings and the Detroit Lions.

 An artist at heart, Mike became involved in ceramics by taking a ceramics class and discovering that he had a knack for creating beautiful, functional pottery.
 Before long, he was teaching advanced ceramics in Schoolcraft College’s continuing education department teaching all levels of students including the Kids on Campus ceramics program.
 His love of ceramics and art and the desire to meet a need in the artistic community inspired him to start the Michigan Art Center with his wife, Carol, in 2013.

 A love of pottery and working with clay also gave Mike the desire to create his own line of custom pottery tools - Barefoot Pottery Tools - which were featured in an article written by Frank James Fisher in the November - December 2011 issue of Pottery Making Illustrated.

 Jodie’s pottery experience started over 20 years ago while pursuing her art degree at Henry Ford Community College, where she also worked as the studio tech.
 Although Jodie has a passion for other art mediums such as photography and drawing, she gravitated to pottery.
 She continued her education through classes at Pewabic Pottery while staying home to raise her two children.

 Jodie built her own home studio in 2007 and began offering creative workshop classes to the neighborhood kids and their parents.
-She loves to create functional pottery with a timeless feel and for the past 6 years her work has been sold at the Beyond Borders Gallery in Boyne City, Michigan.
+She loves to create functional pottery with a timeless feel and for the past several years her work has been sold at the Beyond Borders Gallery in Boyne City, Michigan.
 Jodie’s boundless energy is evident in her profound love for life, art, people and most of all “the big man upstairs”.

 “Creativity is intelligence having FUN” ~ Albert Einstein